SGLC BIG IDEAS: FROM INTENTION TO ACTION

 WHAT ARE SGLC BIG IDEAS?

 SGLC Big Ideas: From Intention to Action is an opportunity for you to take action by turning a problem/issue into a solution.
-What issues surround your community?
+What issues affect your community?
 How can you be a leader in shaping policies, practices, and communities?
-How can you support our planet, people, and global prosperity?
-What new initiatives are you inspired to implement?
+What important, critical and global problems can you start to tackle by taking steps (even small steps!) within your own community?

 Your Big Idea should propose a solution to a challenging problem facing your community.
 You can define community as you wish – your faculty? your school? your neighborhood? your workplace? your country?
 You should select actions that you personally can take to make a difference to the community.
 This can include inspiring others to take action alongside you, but should be reasonably within your control.